 "I consider myself a citizen of the world, but I was born and raised in Glasgow - it is where my first children were born, where I learned to play the banjo, where I served my apprenticeship as a welder and where I first performed in public.
 My heart beats to the rhythm of Glasgow - it is in my blood."

-The tradition of the city producing great comics continues to this day, with Kevin Bridges, Limmy and Frankie Boyle current examples of comedians shaped by the city that bred them.
+The tradition of the city producing great comics continues to this day, with Kevin Bridges, Janey Godley, Limmy and Frankie Boyle current examples of comedians shaped by the city that bred them.

 Glaswegians don’t take themselves too seriously and that is both audible and visible throughout the city - you'll experience the lively and infectious Glasgow banter everywhere, from cafes to cabs.

-Glasgow is home to the biggest comedy festival in Europe - the Glasgow Live International Comedy Festival.
-A comedy takeover of the city happens each March, with the festival putting on around 470 shows at 50 venues over 18 days attracting a stellar line up with household names, rising stars, local talent and the cream of international humour.
+Glasgow is home to the biggest comedy festival in Europe - the Whyte & Mackay Glasgow International Comedy Festival.
+A comedy takeover of the city happens each March, with the festival putting on around 470 shows at 50 venues over 18 days attracting a stellar line-up with household names, rising stars, local talent and the cream of international humour.